ColinKennedy/mega.cmdparse/README.md

 ### Auto-generated `--help` parameter support
+If you want details on what to type, add `-h` or `--help` to any command and the automated help message will show.

 - TODO: Make a GIF

+A summarized version may also show if you make a mistake in your input.

+- TODO: GIF

 ### Automated parameter validation
+Parameters know how many arguments they need and in what order.
 - TODO: Make a GIF

 ### 2 flag formats support
+`--foo bar` and `--foo=bar` are both supported styles.
 - TODO: Make a GIF